• Skip to primary navigation

 Instructions

-• Mix together the flour and baking powder.
+• Mix together 200 g Self-raising flour and 1 teaspoon Baking powder.

-• Add a little butter to a frying pan and then gently cook the apple for 2-3 minutes until softened.
+• Add 1 tablespoon Butter to a frying pan and then gently cook 2 Apple for 2-3 minutes until softened.

-• Mix the cooked apple and cinnamon in to the batter mix.
+• Mix the cooked apple and 2 teaspoon Cinnamon into the batter mix.

-• Heat some butter or oil in a large frying pan and add spoonful of the mixture in to make the pancakes to your desired size.
+• Heat 1 tablespoon Olive oil in a large frying pan and add spoonful of the mixture to make the pancakes to your desired size.
 Cook for 3 mins each side.

 • Try not to over mix the pancake batter, as you risk making it too dense and these pancakes really should be light and fluffy.